jjgonzalez2491/MARLEY_V1/README.md

 ## Acknowledgments

 Authors acknowledge support from the European Union ERC Consolidator Grant under project No. 101044703 (EUNICE), European Union PNRR - Missione 4–Componente 2–Avviso 341 del 15/03/2022 - Next Generation EU, in the framework of the project GRINS - Growing Resilient, INclusive and Sustainable project (GRINS PE00000018 – CUP C83C22000890001), and the European Union’s Horizon Europe programme under the Marie Skłodowska-Curie grant agreement number 101148367.

----

-> **Note**: This is research software under active development.
-While we strive for robustness, users should validate results for their specific applications and report any issues through GitHub.
+Finally, the framework is based on the Ray and RLLIB libraries, available in https://github.com/ray-project.